SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 see :ref:`Declarations_InOutParameters`.

 You can only pass a variable as the argument for an in-out parameter.
-You cannot pass a constant or a literal value as the argument, because constants and literals cannot be modified.
+You can't pass a constant or a literal value as the argument, because constants and literals can't be modified.
 You place an ampersand (``&``) directly before a variable's name when you pass it as an argument to an in-out parameter, to indicate that it can be modified by the function.

 .. note::

-   In-out parameters cannot have default values, and variadic parameters cannot be marked as ``inout``.
+   In-out parameters can't have default values, and variadic parameters can't be marked as ``inout``.

 Here's an example of a function called ``swapTwoInts(_:_:)``, which has two in-out integer parameters called ``a`` and ``b``: